 This program starts annually in early May.
 The application deadline is Feb.
 1, though late applications are accepted on a space-available basis.
 Email Casper Menson for the application link.

-Completing the Master in Teaching (M.I.T.) program along with meeting state requirements leads to a Washington State Residency Teacher Certificate with an Elementary (K – 8) Endorsement as well as the master’s degree.
+Completing the Master in Teaching program along with meeting state requirements leads to a Washington State Residency Teacher Certificate with an Elementary (K – 8) Endorsement as well as a master’s degree.
 The program can be completed in 15 months full-time and 27 months part-time.

-The WSU Vancouver M.I.T. program emphasizes the connection between teaching experiences and the practical realities of K – 8 classrooms, as well as the importance of collaboration with colleagues and students on teaching strategies and a professional network.
+The Master in Teaching with Elementary Certification program has an emphasis on social justice.
+The WSU Vancouver MIT program emphasizes the connection between teaching experiences and the practical realities of K – 8 classrooms, as well as the importance of collaboration with colleagues and students on teaching strategies and a professional network.

-A minimum of 51 semester credits is required to complete the certification portion, with two additional courses (totaling 5 credits) to complete the master’s degree.
-The full program is completed in four consecutive semesters.
-Students may request consideration for a 27-month part-time program.
-Courses are offered only during the daytime utilizing a traditional face-to-face mode of delivery.
-For more information, see the handbooks.
+This is a graduate program that begins once a year in early May (summer) and leads to the Master in Teaching degree.
+A minimum of 52 semester credits is required to complete the certification portion, with two additional courses (totaling four credits) to complete the master’s degree.
+The full program is completed in four consecutive semesters (15 months).
+You may request consideration for a 27-month part-time program.
+Courses are taught by nationally recognized scholars and local school educators and are offered during the daytime using a personal face-to-face mode of delivery.